kubic-project/kubic-o-o/blog/_posts/2018-04-04-transactionalupdates.md

 This goes some way to address some of the problems.
 Snapshots do provide a very reliable way of restoring the system to a working state, but ultimately this approach does not mitigate many of the problems that can break the system in the first place.

-Traditional updates are run against the running system, and thusly they can impact and be impacted by services currently running.
+These "traditional" updates are run against the running system, and thusly they can impact and be impacted by services currently running.
 These dynamic variables can more likely lead to a situation where an update fails or only partially succeed, meaning that need for rolling back a system can actually happen more often than it should.

 ## Introducing Transactional Updates